markbates/goth/README.md

 To run the example use either of the methods below ::

-1. Clone the source from GitHub - (copy and paste the whole command line block from below in the terminal)
+1. Clone the source from GitHub - (Copy and paste the following command block into your terminal.)
    ```text
    git clone git@github.com:markbates/goth.git
    cd goth/examples